Educator Resources

 Review the OurEcho Challenge Guide, then dive into the Biodiversity Basics Lesson Plan with your students.
 This lesson is broken down into four 15-30 minute activities that allow your students to learn the basics of biodiversity.
 TIP: Students may complete the Action Plan independently, with little guidance, in preparation for entering the OurEcho Challenge.

-Have teams of 1-3 students complete the Project Planning Worksheet to solidify their OurEcho Challenge proposal and submission entry.
+Student teams (1- 5 young leaders per team) complete the Project Planning Worksheet to solidify their OurEcho Challenge proposal and submission entry.
 Be sure to review the Checklist & Winning Tips and Scoring Rubric.
 Looking for inspiration?
-Meet the 2020 winning teams and 2021 winning teams to learn about their projects to preserve biodiversity in their own backyards.
+Meet the previous winning teams to learn about their projects to preserve biodiversity in their own backyards.

-Have each student and their guardians complete a Permission Form.
-Student teams can use the Entry Form Worksheet to prepare their proposal.
+Student teams can use the step-by-step Application Packet to prepare their proposal.

 All resources have been developed by classroom teachers for flexible use across a variety of learning environments, including in-person and virtual.
-Resources are designed to prepare students and their mentors to enter the OurEcho Challenge and may be used independently to learn more about biodiversity in everyday life.
+Resources are designed to prepare students to enter the OurEcho Challenge and may be used independently to learn more about biodiversity in everyday life.